 Not knowing: we don’t know all possible perspectives of how and why things came to be.
 It is helpful for me to think that it is very likely that the thing that happened is not personal when I feel hurt.
 At the same time, my perspective is as valuable as anyone else’s.
 To go into things with the attitude of “it is probably not personal” is not the same as “my perspective is not valid”.
 It is valid, and so I everyone else’s.

-Bearing witness: this, what it going on inside and outside me, is going on.
+Bearing witness: this, what is going on inside and outside me, is going on.
 There might be more to it.
 There might be others suffering.
 There might be dire consequences.
 I choose to hold it all in my heart.

-Compassionate action: I choose to take action compassionately, wether it is responding immediately with force or seemingly not doing anything.
-Sometimes bearing witness and realising we can never know the full picture is compassionate action.
+Compassionate action: I choose to take action compassionately, whether it is responding immediately with force or seemingly not doing anything.
+Sometimes bearing witness and realizing we can never know the full picture is compassionate action.
 In this instance with me feeling hurt, I chose to reach out to a friend and to take the time to process it in writing, reminding myself that “this exists too” and is part of my experience today.

 “Just like that” (eye roll) I find myself in a different space.
-The echoes of hurt still lingers in my awareness but there is also gratefulness.
+The echoes of hurt still linger in my awareness but there is also gratefulness.
 I’m thankful for me taking the time to acknowledge this, being curious about it and compassionately helping myself go through it.
 I’m grateful for my friend who lent his ear to me.
-I’m also grateful for life, the universe, or whatever label it might go under, that keeps providing me with the lessons in life I seem to need.
+I’m also grateful for life, the universe, or whatever label it might go under, that keeps providing me with the life lessons I seem to need.

 Today I was hurting.
 Tomorrow it might be someone else.
-I find these tenets as helpful no matter what situation I’m facing really.
+I find these tenets helpful no matter what situation I’m facing really.
 Maybe they can be helpful for you too?

 Originally posted on the 8th of January 2023.